danriti/moleskine/python-traceview/README.md

 >>> import traceview
 ```

-Now, let's initialize a TraceView object using your TraceView access (API) key.
+Now, let's initialize a `TraceView` object using your TraceView access (API)
+key.
 You can find this key on the **Organization Overview** page in TraceView:

 ```python
 >>> tv = traceview.TraceView('API KEY HERE')
 ```

-Now, we have a :py:class:`TraceView <traceview.TraceView>` object called ``tv``.
+Now, we have a `TraceView` object called ``tv``.
+We can get all the information
-We can get all the information we need from this object.
+we need from this object.

 For example, let's get all available applications setup within your TraceView
 account: